xma711/notebook/software_engineering/docker/README.md

 from one container to another.
 Host_ip_addr is the ip address of the host where a container runs.

 Dockerfile
 ---------------------

-When building the dockerfile, i can add "-t repo_name" to indicate which repo the newly created image belong to.
+When building the dockerfile, "-t repo_name" can be added to indicate which repo the newly created image belong to.

 E.g. *sudo docker build -t xma711/ubuntu:extra_tag .*

-and then i can do a "sudo docker push xma711/ubuntu" to push the image to my repo.
+And then "sudo docker push xma711/ubuntu" will push the image to my repo.

 Sometimes need to do a "sudo docker login" first